Mathieu J. Duchesne

 Research Projects:

-- Seismic data processing
+- Seismic data processing, modeling and analysis

 - Subsurface mapping

-- Detection of hydrocarbons using seismic methods
+- Estimation of physical properties of geological media using seismic methods

 Professional activities / interests